Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 To come back to our hypothetical team of eight people: Rent a hardware server from Hetzner for $60 per month; then install Windows Server Datacenter on that hardware server and activate it with the $40 license from Reddit.
 Then create as many Windows Servers as virtual Hyper-V machines on your hardware server and activate them with the [official <abbr title="Automatic Virtual Machine Activation">AVMA</abbr> keys](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn303421(v=ws.11)) from Microsoft.

 With this setup, you can offer every team member a dedicated virtual client in a homogeneous environment.
-The financial impact of your team growing from eight to i.e. ten is zero: Just create new virtual machines.
-Your hardware can handle it and you already have the software licenses built-in.
+The financial impact of your team growing from eight to, say, ten is zero: Just create new virtual machines.
+Your hardware can handle it, and you already have the software licenses built in.
 Your team connects via <abbr title="Remote Desktop Protocol">RDP</abbr> and can work on their virtual Windows desktops in the cloud.
-All of this for the fraction of the price that VDI providers like Paperspace ask.
-And of course, if your start-up implodes already after two months, you have only invested like $250 (considering the one-off fee to provision the server) instead of $4000 that you would have spent to buy every team member a mid-sized Windows laptop right from the start.
+All of this for a fraction of the price that VDI providers like Paperspace ask.
+And, of course, if your start-up implodes after only two months, you have invested only about $250 (considering the one-off fee to provision the server) instead of $4,000 that you would have spent to buy every team member a mid-sized Windows laptop right from the start.
 That’s smart.

 One feature, however, is still missing: the ability to connect to the virtual desktops *via browser*.
 Maybe not all devices in your team of eight people have an RDP client installed—but certainly, all already have a browser ready to be used.
 This kind of “zero-touch BYOD” is preferable, especially in the beginnings of your start-up.
 (Because as soon as you “touch” and modify your teammates’ devices, you assume some sort of responsibility for them.)